sktime/tserve/docs/server/source.md

 server.run()
 ```

 Models load during construction, so an unknown id or a missing dependency raises before uvicorn binds the port. `run()` blocks until the process stops.
-Omitting `model` starts empty, exactly like a bare `fomo serve`.
+Omitting `model` still loads `naive`, exactly like a bare `fomo serve`.

 `server.app` is the FastAPI app, for mounting it inside another application or handing it to uvicorn yourself: